-- 1) Within 10 working days after a test, the test result is communicated to the individual students. - 2) Within 10 working days after the completion of a study unit, the exam result is communicated to the individual student.
-On request of the responsible Examiner the Programme Manager may decide to extend this period with a maximum of 5 working days, in case the complexity and/or the
+- 1) Within 15 calendar days after a test, the test result is communicated to the individual students. - 2) Within 15 calendar days after the completion of a study unit, the exam result is communicated to the individual student.
+In exceptional circumstances, the Programme Manager can grant a maximum of 7 calendar days extension of this period at request of the responsible Examiner.

-- work load of the work to be assessed gives reason to do so.
 The students are informed of this extension as soon as possible. - 3) In case of an oral test, the Examiner notifies the student within one working day of the result.
 This provision does not apply if multiple students take the same oral test in the same period.
 In that case, the Examiner determines the result within one week after the conclusion of the oral tests. - 4) Should the Examiner not be able to meet the extended deadline due to exceptional circumstances, then the Examiner reports this with reasons to the Programme Director.
-If the Programme Director is of the opinion that the Examiner has not met the Examiner's obligations, he/she will request the Examination Board to assign another Examiner to ascertain the result.
-The students are informed of the delay as soon as possible and given the new deadline by which the result is made known. - 5) If two test opportunities are planned shortly after each other, the results of the first test opportunity have to be published at least ten working days before the second test opportunity.
+If the Programme Director is of the opinion that the Examiner has not met the Examiner's obligations, he/she will request the

+Examination Board to assign another Examiner to ascertain the result.
+The students are informed of the delay as soon as possible and given the new deadline by which the result is made known.

+5) If two test opportunities are planned shortly after each other, the results of the first test opportunity have to be published at least ten working days before the second test opportunity.